What Is the Home Insurance Appraisal Clause?

 Can my insurance company invoke the appraisal clause against me?

 Yes.
-The appraisal clause is a two-way right — either the insured or the insurer can invoke it.
-Insurers sometimes use this strategically if they believe their estimate is correct and want to lock in a binding resolution.
-That's why it's important to consult a public adjuster or insurance attorney before the process begins, so you're prepared no matter who initiates it.
+The appraisal clause is a two-way right.
+Either the insured or the insurer can invoke it, and under the Texas rules, either party can do so unilaterally without the other's consent.
+Insurers sometimes use this strategically when they believe their estimate is correct and want to lock in a binding resolution.
+That's why it's important to consult a public adjuster or insurance attorney before the process begins.

 What happens if the appraisers can't agree on an umpire?

-If the two appraisers cannot mutually agree on a neutral umpire, either party can petition a court to appoint one.
+If the two appraisers cannot mutually agree on a neutral umpire, either party can petition a county or district court to appoint one.
 This step can add weeks or even months to the overall timeline, but it ensures the process doesn't stall permanently.
-To avoid delays, some experienced appraisers maintain lists of agreed-upon umpires they've worked with previously.
+In Texas under the revised rules, an umpire's engagement is also automatically terminated if a 240-day deadline is missed, forcing selection of a new umpire within 15 days.

 Does invoking the appraisal clause waive my right to sue?

-Generally, invoking the appraisal clause does not waive your right to sue — the clause only resolves the amount of loss, not coverage or bad faith issues.
+Generally, invoking the appraisal clause does not waive your right to sue.
+The clause only resolves the amount of loss, not coverage or bad faith issues.
 However, once an appraisal award is issued, that dollar amount is typically locked in.
-You may still be able to pursue bad faith claims or coverage litigation separately, but the award itself will likely stand.
-Consult an insurance attorney in your state for specific guidance.
+You may still pursue bad faith claims or coverage litigation separately, but the award itself will likely stand, so consult an insurance attorney in your state for specific guidance.

 Will my insurance rates go up if I invoke the appraisal clause?